-In accordance to Annex 19 to the convention of International Civil Aviation, the service provider organizations that need to implement SMS include:
+In accordance with CAR-19, the service provider organizations that need to implement SMS include:

-a) approved training organizations in accordance with Annex 1 that are exposed to safety risks related to aircraft operations during the provision of their services;

-b) operators of aeroplanes or helicopters authorized to conduct international commercial air transport, in accordance with Annex 6, Part I or Part III, Section II, respectively;
+- a) approved training organizations in accordance with Personnel Licensing Requirement (PELR) that are exposed to safety risks related to aircraft operations during the provision of their services; - b) Certified operators of Aeroplane or Helicopter authorized to conduct commercial air transport, in accordance with Flight Operations Requirement (Aeroplane) ((FOR (A)) and Flight Operations Requirement (Helicopter) ((FOR (H)), respectively;

-Note.- When maintenance activities are not conducted by an approved maintenance organization in accordance with Annex 6, Part I, 8.7, but under an equivalent system as in Annex 6, Part I, 8.1.2, or Part III, Section II, 6.1.2, they are included in the scope of the operator's SMS.
+Note.- When maintenance activities are not conducted by an approved maintenance organization in accordance with NACR chapter D.1 or NCAR 145, but under an equivalent system as in NCAR part M, they are included in the scope of the operator's SMS.

-c) approved maintenance organizations providing services to operators of aeroplanes or helicopters engaged in international commercial air transport, in accordance with Annex 6, Part I or Part III, Section II, respectively;

-d) organizations responsible for the type design or manufacture of aircraft, engines or propellers in accordance with Annex 8;

-e) air traffic services (ATS) providers in accordance with Annex 11; and f) operators of certified aerodromes in accordance with Annex 14, Volume I.
+- c) approved maintenance organization providing services to operators of aeroplane or helicopter engaged in commercial air transport, in accordance with FOR A and H, Section II, respectively; - d) an organization responsible for the type design of aircraft, in accordance with NCAR, shall be made acceptable to CAAN. - e) Air Traffic Services (ATS) providers in accordance with CAR-11; and - f) operators of certified aerodromes in accordance with CAR-14.